lucaissanderson/gnuplot-intro/README.md

-# Assignment 1: Getting Acquainted with C and Unix
+# Getting Acquainted with C and Unix

 ## Files: